Learn how and why CNAs are furthering their education to become Registered Nurses.

 - Serving meals and helping patients eat

-CNA’s are required to attend a state-approved educational program that teaches them the basics about nursing and clinical work.
-After completing their program, nursing assistants must take a competency exam prior to entering the workforce.
+CNAs are required to complete a state-approved educational program that teaches them the basics about nursing and clinical work.
+After completing their program, Nursing Assistants must take a competency exam prior to entering the workforce.

 Registered Nurse (RN):

-Registered nurses have more authority and responsibility than Certified Nursing Assistants.
-Many CNA’s assist the RNs in performing these duties, however, it’s the registered nurse who is primarily credited and accountable for these responsibilities.
-RN’s provide patient care and educate patients about their health conditions.
+Registered Nurses have more authority and responsibility than Certified Nursing Assistants.
+Many CNAs assist the RNs in performing these duties, however, it’s the Registered Nurse who is primarily assigned and accountable for these responsibilities.
+RNs provide patient care and educate patients about their health conditions.
 Some of the responsibilities held by Registered Nurses include:

 - Assessing patient conditions